awsdocs/aws-systems-manager-user-guide/doc_source/automation-awssupport-setupipmonitoringfromvpc.md

 The CloudWatch Logs data can be used for network troubleshooting and analysis of pattern/trends\.
 Additionally, you can configure CloudWatch alarms with Amazon SNS notifications when packet loss and/or latency reach a threshold\.
 The data can also be used when opening a Premium Support case, to help isolate an issue quickly and reduce time to resolution when investigating a network issue\.

 **Note**
-To clean up resources created by AWSSupport\-SetupIPMonitoringFromVPC, you can run the Automation document `AWSSupport-TerminateIPMonitoringFromVPC`\.
+To clean up resources created by AWSSupport\-SetupIPMonitoringFromVPC, you can use the runbook `AWSSupport-TerminateIPMonitoringFromVPC`\.
 For more information, see [AWSSupport\-TerminateIPMonitoringFromVPC](automation-awssupport-terminateipmonitoringfromvpc.md)\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWSSupport-SetupIPMonitoringFromVPC)